 How else can we bring out our abs through our diet?
 Again, let’s focus on controlling insulin levels.
 Besides eating low-glycemic carbohydrates, you can also keep insulin levels low by minimizing your intake of carbohydrates.
 While eliminating them or keeping them very low will keep insulin levels low, I do not recommend such low levels.
 Carbohydrates (glucose) are an important fuel source for the brain and high-intensity exercise, and they are also needed for the complete metabolism of fatty acids.

 To sum up the nutritional guidelines, there is no cookie cutter approach – only principles you should follow.

 - Eat around .8-1 gram of protein per pound of lean body weight.

 - Eat enough carbohydrates to fuel your workouts, but no more.

 - Eat low-glycemic carbohydrates to keep insulin levels low to provide an optimal environment to release fatty acids.

 - Get in enough essential fatty acids (EFAs).

 - Make sure you are getting enough vitamins and minerals to support optimal body function.

 Now don’t get me wrong, you can certainly do targeted ab work anytime you want, and it can only benefit you.
-My point is that those little isolation exercises will get you better visual results if used at a lower body fat.
-Focus your efforts on your diet and continue strength training, and your abs will start to show.
+My point is that if you’re doing isolated ab work in the hopes of burning fat in that area, you’ll be doing it in vain.
+Focus your efforts on your diet, continue strength training, lower your body fat, and your abs will start to show.